Emotional support for carers

 The Admiral Nurses provide information, practical advice and emotional support for people living in Kensington and Chelsea or Westminster who care for a relative or friend who has dementia.

-Our page on Support And Advice For Carers in Westminster includes details of a variety of support groups and other organisations where you can share your exeriences with other carers.
+Our Support and Advice for Carers pages includes details of a variety of support groups and other organisations where you can share your experiences with other carers :

 Carers UK is a charity set up to help the millions of people who look after an older, disabled or seriously ill family member or friend.

 They provide specific advice on Getting enough sleep, Coping with stress and depression, and Coping with resentment and guilt.